BT TV: get the best deal

 Bear in mind that BT TV is only available to those who take BT broadband and phone, so in this review we'll always include the cost of those to give a real idea of the price.

-Keep an eye out for special offers too: BT are known for offering Sainsbury's gift cards or prepaid Mastercards with their broadband packages.
+Keep an eye out for special offers too: once known for their Sainsbury's gift cards, BT now seem to prefer offering prepaid Mastercards with their broadband packages.
 Here are the latest deals available:

 TV with Infinity

 As we said above, Infinity customers can get more with their TV service, but it's not available to everyone.
 Anyone who's not sure can check using the following search:

 Enter your phone number and / or postcode above to check availability in your area.

 Find out more about this faster fibre broadband in our review of Infinity here.